justinbmcbride/DLA-Project/README.md

 * To run the demo, open a terminal and at the prompt type `$ JustinDemo`.

 #### Summary
+The demo successfully completed the objective of identifying objects within given constraints.
+Some of the instructions were outdated and did not work with Jetpack 4.2.
+One of my main contributions was identifying the proper commands in the latest environment.

+If I were to work on this project further, I would translate the model into Python and attempt further improvements by tuning hyperparameters and possibly changing the model architecture.

-This demo showed object detection on an embedded platform.
-I appreciated being loaned the developer kit and the opportunity to learn more about GitHub, Linux, and computer vision.
-One of my biggest contributions to the Jetson TX2 body of knowledge is figuring out the command to use the onboard camera with Jetpack 4.2 and YOLOv3.
-All the sites with the instructions are outdated, with the main command being deprecated.
-Computer vision is an ever expanding field and hope that I will get the opportunity to further my knowledge in this area and help DLA and its customers solve problems and save lives.
+I appreciated the opportunity to work on this project and to learn more about GitHub, Linux, and computer vision.
+Deep learning is an ever expanding field and I hope to help DLA and its customers solve problems and protect the lives of those who serve our country.

 #### Reference
 <a name="ref1">